Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire | Law-Order

 Armenia and Azerbaijan accused each other of swiftly and seriously violating the terms of a ceasefire in Nagorno-Karabakh on Saturday, raising questions about how meaningful the truce, brokered by Russia, would turn out to be.
 The ceasefire, clinched after marathon talks in Moscow advocated by President Vladimir Putin, was meant to halt fighting to allow ethnic Armenian forces in Nagorno-Karabakh and Azeri forces to swap prisoners and war dead.

 Within minutes of the truce taking effect from midday, both sides accused each other of breaking it.
-The Armenian defence ministry accused Azerbaijan of shelling a settlement inside Armenia, while ethnic Armenian forces in Karabakh alleged that Azeri forces had launched a new offensive five minutes after the truce took hold.
+The Armenian defence ministry accused Azerbaijan of shelling a settlement inside Armenia, while ethnic Armenian forces in Karabakh alleged that Azeri forces had launched a new offensive five minutes after the truce took hold and killed two civilians.

-Azerbaijan said enemy forces in Karabakh were shelling Azeri territory.
+Azerbaijan said enemy forces in Karabakh were shelling Azeri territory and that one civilian had been killed.
 Both sides have consistently denied each others' assertions in what has also become a war of words accompanying the fighting.
-Azeri President Ilham Aliyev told Russia's RBC news outlet that the warring parties were now engaged in trying to find a political settlement, but suggested there would be further fighting ahead.
+Azeri President Ilham Aliyev told Russia's RBC news outlet the warring parties were now engaged in trying to find a political settlement but suggested there would be further fighting ahead.

 "We'll go to the very end and get what rightfully belongs to us," he said.
 Azeri Foreign Minister Jeyhun Bayramov said the truce would last only for as long as it took for the Red Cross to arrange the exchange of the dead.